-Oriental food may be expensive in restaurants, but these dishes are ideal for serving large groups and can be very cost-effective.
-Find out where the nearest Asian market is, or do some online shopping, and get ready to follow these mouth-watering authentic Asian cuisine recipes!
+These dishes are ideal when serving large groups of people, and they are cost-friendly.
+Get to the nearest Asian market, or do some online shopping, and get ready to follow these enticing Asian recipes.

 * Disclaimer: This blog post contains affiliate links, which means that we receive a small commission if you make a purchase through these links, at no additional cost to you.